 From “The Famous Five” to Today, Women Are Still Shattering Political Glass Ceilings

-Meanwhile, the 27th of August marked 93 years since Canada’s “Famous Five” — Emily Murphy, the British Empire’s first female judge; Irene Marryat Parlby, political activist and first female Cabinet minister in Alberta; Nellie Mooney McClung, a suffragist, author and member of the Alberta Legislature; Louise Crummy McKinney, the first woman elected to the Legislative Assembly of Alberta, or any legislature in the British Empire; and Henrietta Muir Edwards, author and a founding member of the Victorian Order of Nurses — embarked on a case that would have women deemed “persons” under the law and, thus, be able to serve as Senators.
+Meanwhile, the 27th of August marked 94 years since Canada’s “Famous Five” — Emily Murphy, the British Empire’s first female judge; Irene Marryat Parlby, political activist and first female cabinet minister in Alberta; Nellie Mooney McClung, a suffragist, author and member of the Alberta Legislature; Louise Crummy McKinney, the first woman elected to the Legislative Assembly of Alberta (or any legislature in the British Empire); and Henrietta Muir Edwards, author and a founding member of the Victorian Order of Nurses — embarked on a case that would have women deemed “persons” under the law and, thus, able to serve as senators.

 And Oct.
-18 — Persons Day — commemorates the 91st anniversary of the day in 1929 when Canada’s highest court of appeal legally enshrined women as “persons” under law.
+18 — Persons Day — commemorates the 92nd anniversary of the day, in 1929, when Canada’s highest court of appeal legally enshrined women as “persons” under the law.

 “This gave some women the right to be appointed to the Senate of Canada and paved the way for women’s increased participation in public and political life.
 Though this decision did not include all women, such as Indigenous women and women of Asian heritage and descent, it did mark critical progress in the advancement of gender equality in Canada,” reads a Government of Canada website.

 But if any woman can once again ascend, Chrystia Freeland — Minister of Everything, as she’s been dubbed by media — is surely our next hope.

-As deputy prime minister, Freeland, 52, has already achieved the closest Canadian equivalent to vice president.
-And with her appointment to Finance Minister this past August — the first woman to hold the cabinet position — she’s in a very good position for a run at the top spot.
+As deputy prime minister, Freeland, 53, has already achieved the closest Canadian equivalent to vice-president.
+And with her appointment to Finance Minister in August 2020 — the first woman to hold the cabinet position — she’s in a very good position for a run at the top spot.
 In fact, there’s precedence for it — Charles Tupper, R. B. Bennett, John Turner, Jean Chrétien, and Paul Martin all became prime minister after previously serving as minister of finance.

 Of course, it’s not just Canadian women continuing to break political glass ceilings.
-Stateside, 55-year-old Kamala Harris stands poised to become the first female American vice president, should she and Democratic presidential nominee Joe Biden win in the November election — an election Harris, an African and South Asian American, may have faced barriers simply voting in just 55 ago.
+Stateside, soon-to-be 57-year-old Kamala Harris became the first female American vice-president last year, second in command to President Joe Biden, who won an election that Harris, an African and South Asian-American, may have faced barriers simply voting in just 56 years ago.

 While women were added to the American electorate with the ratification of the Nineteenth Amendment in 1920, African-American women continued to face everything from lengthy voter registration to special constitutional testing and even the threat of arrest for registering to vote in parts of the American South.
 It wasn’t until 1965 — during the height of the American civil rights movement — that the Voting Rights Act was passed, making racial discrimination against voters illegal.

 Harris, though, is no stranger to firsts.
 A prosecutor by trade, she was California’s first woman of colour elected as attorney general in 2010.
-Then, in 2016, she was elected Senator of Illinois and became the first South Asian American to serve in the Senate.
-Now she is the first African-American, the first Asian-American and only the third female vice presidential running mate on a major party ticket in history — and we know how successfully that turned out.
+Then, in 2016, she was elected Senator of Illinois and became the first South Asian-American to serve in the senate.
+She was also the first African-American, the first Asian-American and only the third female vice-presidential running mate on a major party ticket in history — and we know how successfully that turned out.